-- North America EBIT-adjusted of $3.4 billion, up 48.8 percent
+- GM North America EBIT-adjusted of $2.7 billion and margin of 9.4 percent

 For complete details and to see reconciliations of non-GAAP measures to their most directly comparable GAAP measures, click here to download the full press release, or visit the GM Investor Relations website.